Mohammad Reza Pahlavi: Nationalization of oil and 1953 Iranian coup d'état

-Despite the high-level coordination and planning, the coup initially failed, causing the Shah to flee to Baghdad, and then to Rome.
-During his time in Rome, a British diplomat reported about a monarch who spent most of his time in nightclubs with Queen Soraya or his latest mistress: "He hates taking decisions and cannot be relied on to stick to them when taken.
-He has no moral courage and succumbs easily to fear".
-To get him to support the coup, his twin sister Princess Ashraf, who was much tougher than him and publicly questioned his manhood several times, visited him on 29 July 1953 to berate him into signing a decree dismissing Mossaddegh.
-After a brief exile in Italy, he returned to Iran, this time through a successful second attempt at a coup.
-A deposed Mosaddegh was arrested and tried.
-The king intervened and commuted the sentence to three years, to be followed by life in internal exile.
-Zahedi was installed to succeed Mosaddegh.

-Before the first attempted coup, the American Embassy in Tehran reported that Mosaddegh's popular support remained robust.
+Before the attempted coup, the American Embassy in Tehran reported that Mosaddegh's popular support remained robust.
 The Prime Minister requested direct control of the army from the Majlis.
-Given the situation, alongside the strong personal support of Conservative Prime Minister Winston Churchill and Foreign Secretary Anthony Eden for covert action, the American government gave the go-ahead to a committee, attended by the Secretary of State John Foster Dulles, Director of Central Intelligence Allen Dulles, Kermit Roosevelt, Henderson, and Secretary of Defense Charles Erwin Wilson.
-Kermit Roosevelt returned to Iran on 13 July 1953, and again on 1 August 1953, in his first meeting with the king.
+Given the situation, alongside the strong personal support of Conservative Prime Minister Winston Churchill and Foreign Secretary Anthony Eden for covert action, the American government gave the go-ahead to a committee, attended by the Secretary of State John Foster Dulles, Director of Central Intelligence Allen Dulles, Kermit Roosevelt Jr., Loy W. Henderson, and Secretary of Defense Charles Erwin Wilson.
+Roosevelt returned to Iran on 13 July 1953, and again on 1 August 1953, in his first meeting with the king.
 A car picked him up at midnight and drove him to the palace.
 He lay down on the seat and covered himself with a blanket as guards waved his driver through the gates.
 The Shah got into the car and Roosevelt explained the mission.
-The CIA bribed him with $1 million in Iranian currency, which Roosevelt had stored in a large safe—a bulky cache, given the then-exchange rate of 1,000 rial to 15 dollars.
+The CIA bribed him with $1 million in Iranian currency, which Roosevelt had stored in a large safe—a bulky cache, given the then-exchange rate of 1,000 rial to 15 US dollars.